saastechacademy/foundation/project-ideas/shopify-integration/payout-reconciliation.md

 ShopifyPayments, deposits money in the merchant bank account in a batch, also called the settlement batch, Shopify calls them ShopifyPaymentsPayout.
 The Payout can be daily, weekly or monthly.
-The reconciliation process will reconcile all the [Transactions](https://shopify.dev/docs/api/admin-rest/2024-10/resources/transaction) on Orders with the list ShopifyPaymentsBalanceTransactions included in ShopifyPaymentsPayout.
+The reconciliation process will reconcile all the [Transactions](https://shopify.dev/docs/api/admin-rest/2024-10/resources/transaction) on Orders with the list [ShopifyPaymentsBalanceTransactions](https://shopify.dev/docs/api/admin-graphql/2024-07/objects/ShopifyPaymentsBalanceTransaction) included in [ShopifyPaymentsPayout](https://shopify.dev/docs/api/admin-graphql/2024-07/objects/ShopifyPaymentsPayout).

 # Mapping Shopify entities with HC data model entities

-A Financial account is create for merchant account received money from the ShopifyPayments.
-The payment details on Payouts to merchant are recorded as Financial transactions.
+The Financial details of each Payout is tracked using [Payment, PaymentGroup, FinAccountTrans](payment-group.md).

+The [ShopifyPaymentsAccount](https://shopify.dev/docs/api/admin-graphql/2024-07/objects/ShopifyPaymentsAccount) is setup as Financial Account in HotWax.
+The Payouts summary is managed in FinAccountTrans and ShopifyPaymentsBalanceTransaction are tracked in Payments.

 ## ShopifyPaymentsPayout with PaymentGroup